shikijs/shiki/README.md

 ## TODO

 - [ ] Port more Shiki API
-- [ ] Load new themes and languages after creatation
+- [ ] Load new themes and languages after creation

 ## License